 The rules – as set by the Financial Conduct Authority (FCA) in the UK – say that payday loan lenders must not have a daily interest rate of greater than 0.8%.
 So if you took out a payday loan of £100 for one day, you would repay £108.

-For payday loans, this rate must be completely fixed and will not change unless the customer falls behind on payments and is required to pay late fees.
+For payday loans, this rate must be completely fixed and will not change unless the customer falls behind on payments and must pay late fees.

 A variable rate of APR reflects a rate that changes based on national rates or economic changes.

 For example, it is common to see a mortgage rate that is fixed to the Bank of England’s Base Rate.
 So it is actually a variable rate of APR.
-If the base rate goes down, the customer will pay lower mortgage repayments, and vice versa.
+So if the base rate goes down, the customer will pay lower mortgage repayments and vice versa.

 Representative and typical APR are two different ways of working out and presenting APR.

-When lenders use the expression “representative APR” they are referring to the rate that 51% or more of applicants for their product will be offered.
-This rate includes all interest, fees and compulsory extras including things like obligatory insurance policies.
-Representative APR is intended to give you an idea of the rate applied, one that will apply to just over half of customers.
+When lenders use the expression “representative APR”, they refer to the rate that 51% or more of applicants for their product will be offered.
+This rate includes all interest, fees and compulsory extras, including things like obligatory insurance policies.
+Thus, representative APR is intended to give you an idea of the rate applied, which will apply to just over half of customers.

-When lenders advertise a “typical APR” they are referring to a rate which, by law, two thirds or more of applicants for their product will be offered.
+When lenders advertise a “typical APR”, they refer to a rate which, by law, two thirds or more of applicants for their product will be offered.
 Again, the rate includes all interest, fees and additional charges.
-Typical APR is the rate which will apply to most – or the “typical” – borrower.
+Typical APR is the rate that will apply to most – of the “typical” – borrowers.

 Even if the loan term is less than a year, the APR shown will be worked out over as if the loan had run for one year.

-The APR for payday loans tends to run in the thousands of percent and this can initially look quite off-putting.
-But it is important to fully understand APR in order to understand how much you will pay back on a payday loan.
+The APR for payday loans tends to run in the thousands of percent, which can initially look quite off-putting.
+But it is crucial to fully understand APR to understand how much you will pay back on a payday loan.

-The reason why the APR figure for payday loans is so high is because they typically only last for a few weeks – usually less than a month, and in some cases, just a few days.
-But to express the cost as an Annual Percentage Rate, the interest is compounded again and again to show what it would cost as if the loan were taking out for an entire year, making it seem much higher than it is.
-But the loan isn’t taken out for an entire year.
+The reason why the APR figure for payday loans is so high is that they typically only last for a few weeks – usually less than a month, and in some cases, just a few days.
+But to express the cost as an Annual Percentage Rate, the interest is compounded again and again to show what it would cost if the loan were taking out for an entire year, making it seem much higher than it is.
+But the loan isn’t taken out for a whole year.

 Also, the small loan market is different from that of the big banks.
 The large high street lenders often don’t lend smaller amounts of less than £1,000.
-This is because the amount they would earn from lending is too low to cover the cost and to make them a profit.
+This is because the amount they would earn from lending is too low to cover the cost and make them profitable.